 1. You aren’t applying Z-Codes to needed CPT/panel tests on your claims.

-2. The Z-Codes you’ve received haven’t been approved by Palmetto for payment.
+2. Palmetto hasn’t approved the Z-Codes you’ve received for payment.

-In an admission by Palmetto on July 11th, they’re going back to all claims prior to June 30th and denying for Z-Code relationship.
+In an admission by Palmetto on July 11th, they’re going back to all claims before June 30th and denying for Z-Code relationship.

 All MolDX claims from July 1st to July 11th are subject to reprocessing and recoupments based on viability and use of Z-Codes.